Super Lawyers

 This sex abuse lawsuit, as so many of the lawsuits do, addresses the systemic failures that allowed such abuse to continue unchecked.
 These cases underscore the broader institutional disasters in safeguarding vulnerable populations in state care.
 In this case, there is the additional lawyer of the plaintiffs’ struggles with mental health, disrupted lives, and the ongoing quest for justice and healing.

-March 7, 2024: Judge Robin D. Gill Bright upheld Maryland’s 2023 Child Victims Act, a significant victory for sexual abuse survivors in the state.
+Judge Robin D. Gill Bright upheld Maryland’s 2023 Child Victims Act, a significant victory for sexual abuse survivors in the state.
 The ruling comes in sex abuse lawsuits against the Archdiocese of Washington, which contested the law’s constitutionality.
 The case may skip a step and go directly to the Maryland Supreme Court.

-February 27, 2024: A sexual abuse claims package has been approved in the Archdiocese of Baltimore bankruptcy case.
+A sexual abuse claims package has been approved in the Archdiocese of Baltimore bankruptcy case.
 All victims of sexual abuse who are filing claims in the bankruptcy case are being asked to submit the completed claim package along with their proof of claim forms.
 The claim package contains 14 separate questions.
-In addition to requesting details about the nature, dates, and location of the alleged abuse, another major focus of the questions is whether anyone at the Archdiocese had specific knowledge of the abuse.
+In addition to requesting details about the nature, dates, and location of the alleged abuse, another primary focus of the questions is whether anyone at the Archdiocese had specific knowledge of the abuse.

-February 7, 2024: Individuals who have survived clergy sexual abuse have a deadline of May 31, 2024 to submit their claims against the Archdiocese of Baltimore, as agreed upon by attorneys and a judge on Monday.
+Individuals who have survived clergy sexual abuse have a deadline of May 31, 2024, to submit their claims against the Archdiocese of Baltimore, as agreed upon by attorneys and a judge on Monday.

 This deadline, known as a “claims bar date,” essentially functions as a de facto statute of limitations for potential lawsuits related to clergy abuse within the Baltimore diocese.